-U.S. Special Counsel Mueller to make first public comments on Russia probe
+U.S. Special Counsel Mueller says charging Trump was 'not an option'

-WASHINGTON (Reuters) - U.S. Special Counsel Robert Mueller on Wednesday will make his first public comments on his investigation of Russian interference in the 2016 U.S. presidential election, the Justice Department said.
+WASHINGTON (Reuters) - U.S. Special Counsel Robert Mueller said on Wednesday his investigation into Russia’s interference in the 2016 election was never going to end with criminal charges against President Donald Trump and that he would give no more information than was already published in his report.

-Mueller will not take questions after his statement, scheduled for 11 a.m.
-(1500 GMT) at the Justice Department.

-notified that Mueller might make a statement but did not know what he was going to say.
+In his first public comments since starting the investigation in May 2017, Mueller said Justice Department policy explicitly prevented him from bringing charges against a sitting president.

+“Charging the president with a crime was therefore not an option we could consider,” Mueller told reporters as he announced his resignation from the Justice Department.

-A redacted version of the 448-page Mueller report was published in April, concluding the campaign of President Donald Trump did not engage in a criminal conspiracy with Moscow to win the White House.
-Mueller declined to make a judgment on whether Trump obstructed justice, although the report outlined 10 instances in which Trump tried to impede the investigation.
+A redacted version of Mueller’s report was published in April, concluding that Russia repeatedly interfered in the 2016 election and that Trump’s election campaign had multiple contacts with Russian officials but did not engage in a criminal conspiracy with Moscow to win the White House.

-Trump has said the two-year investigation exonerated him after repeatedly denouncing it as a witch hunt.
+Mueller’s report also declined to make a judgment on whether Trump obstructed justice, although the report outlined 10 instances in which Trump tried to impede the investigation.

+“If we had confidence that the president clearly did not commit a crime we would have said so.
+We did not, however, make a determination as to whether the president did commit a crime,” Mueller said.

+“Given that Special Counsel Mueller was unable to pursue criminal charges against the President, it falls to Congress to respond to the crimes, lies and other wrongdoing of President Trump – and we will do so,” said House Judiciary Committee Chairman Jerrold Nadler.

+Representative Justin Amash, the only Republican to have said publicly that Trump has committed impeachable offenses, tweeted: “The ball is in our court, Congress.”

 The investigation ensnared dozens of people, including several top Trump advisers and a series of Russian nationals and companies.

 Among them are his former campaign chairman, Paul Manafort, who is serving 7 1/2 years in prison for financial crimes and lobbying violations, and his former personal lawyer, Michael Cohen, who recently began a three-year sentence for campaign-finance violations and lying to Congress.